SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 #### 🟢 ICM-45686

-The ICM-45686 is a very good IMU for DIY SlimeVR.
+ICM-45686 is a very good IMU for DIY SlimeVR.
 It performs slightly better than LSM6DSV and much better than BNO085, but at a lower price.
 It can be purchased directly from the SlimeVR store.